Errata Pro jQuery 2.0 2nd Edition By Adam Freeman

 Change to: Notice that the order of the flowers in the

-object is the same.
-To clarify that this syncs the objects, which means that portions of validation error message text can be generated by juxtaposing references to theplurals
+pluralsobject and thedataobject is the same.
+To clarify that this syncs the objects, which means that portions of validation error message text can be generated by juxtaposing references to thepluralsobject and thedataobject, such as inplurals[args.data.product].
+To clarify that a function, not a string, is being used to generate the validation error message from the third argument of the jQuery Validation PluginaddMethod()method. -

 Ch13 p348.